Would you rather listen to the whole questions and answers page? Click the play button below

 We hope that this has clarified your concerns.
 Thank you for asking and giving us an opportunity to make it clear.
 If you have any further questions, feel free to ask any time.

 Question: Does the Liberty system work with other unsecured loans like federally insured student loans?

+Answer: Yes.
+The student loans were created just as fraudulently as the credit card debts.
+The systemhas been working with federally insured student loans, because they were created under same false, phony, money-out-of-thin-air process.
+The Liberty document content is undefeated and undefeatable.
 So far, we still have a 100% success rate in student loans being cancelled without litigation.
 And, we have one victory letter about a student loan Treasury setoff from the U.S. Department of Education, posted on our website.
 If you haven’t seen it, take a look at it.
-It is on the home page of our site, listed where it says “Proof That Debt Elimination Works”.
+It is in the Liberty section of our site, listed under where it says “Proof That Debt Elimination Works”.

 Question: Ethically, I believe in paying my legitimate debts.
 If I have received real goods and services for the bills I ran up on my credit cards, then why is it ethical for me to not repay those debts?

 Answer: Because the money lenders were not the sources of those goods and services.
 The merchants who provided the goods and services were paid, but the money lenders produced nothing.
 Furthermore, the money lenders never loaned anything.
 No money ever came out of their accounts to issue your lines of credit.
 They pretended to make loans, when actually nothing was ever loaned.
 That is called fraud.
 That is why this Liberty debt cancelation system legally works.
 “La Vérité” means “the truth”.
 We are simply confronting them with the truth, and they cannot deny it.